raspine/backpack/README.md

 backups needs to be simple to do manually and/or automated.

-[rsync](https://rsync.samba.org/) is our champion that perfectly aligns directories and files between two HDD:s, however most guides I found only cover the rsync part and I wanted a more complete instruction covering:
+[rsync](https://rsync.samba.org/) is our champion that perfectly aligns directories and files between the NAS and the backup HDD, however most guides I found only cover the rsync part and I wanted a more complete instruction
+covering:

 * system installation from scratch with typical config steps
 * long term operation such as avoid wearing out the RPi SD card
-* S.M.A.R.T monitoring of the HDD with e-mail notification
+* S.M.A.R.T monitoring of the USB HDD with e-mail notification
 * rsync with e-mail notification

-* both automatic (on-line) backups and manual (off-line) backups schemes
+Two types of backup schemes are used.
+I refer to them as on-line backups and off-line backups. on-line backups sits on the same network and are always powered up.
+These backups use systemd to schedule backup cycles.

+Off-line backups are not powered up and located elsewhere.
+I bring these backups to my home e.g. two times per year, connect the HDD USB cable to the RPi and just run rsync_nas.sh manually.

 This guide uses a step-by-step approach so nothing is forgotten.
 For details about the various steps, refer to the links in the Arch wiki.